soIu/rpython/README.md

 - ASM call
 - Pthread

 Emscripten doesn't support ASM call on the resulting binary as it would make it not portable.
-And for now Pthread is also commented because major browsers have not implement it [yet](https://emscripten.org/docs/porting/pthreads.html).
+And for now Pthread is also commented because major browsers have not implement it yet (https://emscripten.org/docs/porting/pthreads.html).